OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeRecTrv.rst

 Some other problems requires only traversing the left or the right side of the tree.
 You have to make sure that you visit exactly the nodes that are needed by the problem.

-The following visualization shows an example of a code that does redundant visit to solve the problem of getting the number of nodes falling in a certain given range in a binary search tree (BST).
-The code in the visualization works correctly but it is NOT an efficient code because it does redundant/unnecessary nodes visits.

-.. inlineav:: IneffBinaryTreeRangeCON ss
-   :output: show

-.. odsascript:: AV/RecurTutor2/IneffBinaryTreeRangeCON.js